 Relative contraindications to CT:

 - Documented reaction to contrast: Contrast may also cause an anaphylactic reaction, so always ask your patients if they have had a bad reaction to contrast in the past.
 (They may not know the word ‘contrast’; ask if they were injected before previous studies, and check the patient records if possible.)

 - Pregnancy due to radiation risks- always ask/test a woman if she might be pregnant (remember, we have had both pregnant 9 year olds and 57 year olds!
 The latter with triplets--her own grandchildren.).

-- Obesity > 300 lbs (One table on campus may take closer to 400 lb but as of now, patients exceeding that cannot be scanned.
+- Obesity > 300 lbs (One table in the Emergency Dept. may take closer to 650 lb but warn us, we need to modify the table) but most of the CT scanners have lower table limits.If you mis-represent the weight to get the scan done, it is likely the table will break down. compromising your scan and the 120 patients scheduled to follow on that machine over the next two days as we undergo repairs.
 And no, despite persistent urban legend, we do not send obese patients to the Zoo to be scanned.
-There is NO CT scanner at the Zoo, DO NOT call Dr. Magid! )
+There is NO CT scanner at the Maryland Zoo, DO NOT call Dr. Magid!)

 - Unstable vital signs, certain life support equipment.

 - Contrast risks can include nephrotoxicity.
 For this reason, patients at high-risk (those with poor renal function or blood flow to the kidneys) should only receive contrast if absolutely necessary.
 Patients on dialysis may get CT immediately before dialysis, but discuss with Radiology and more senior clinicians on team.